coreos/docs/coreupdate/getting-started.md

-# Getting Started with the Update Service
+# Getting started with the update service

 The update service is a tool that helps you manage large-scale rolling upgrades of software.
 The service consists of three main parts: